ttrelvik/grafana-vm/README.md

 #### 3. Authentication Failures
 - Verify Entra ID app registrations have correct redirect URIs
-- Ensure all required API permissions are granted and admin consented
+- Ensure "Token Configuration" includes Security Groups, and that the user has the proper group membership.
 - Check that both client secrets are valid and correctly configured in GitHub secrets
 - Check that user emails are in the `ALLOWED_USERS` list